JoyPeter-Atule/alx-low_level_programming/0x01-variables_if_else_while/README.md

-To print single digits in base 10 strating from 0
+Print single digits of base 10 from 0 using putchar